• Skip to primary navigation

 Instructions

-• In a small bowl, combine peanut butter and confectioner's sugar.
+• In a small bowl, combine peanut butter and confectioner's sugar to create a thick paste.
 Spoon into a plastic bag and cut off one corner, creating a piping bag.
 Set aside.

-• Add sprinkles and decorations immediately, before chocolate dries.
+• Add sprinkles and decorations immediately before the chocolate dries.

 Equipment Recommendations